ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.markdown

 select new { animal.Name }
 {CODE-BLOCK/}

-That would generate an index that would match both Cats and Dogs.
+It will generate an index that matches both Cats and Dogs.

 ## Related articles